Long Beach has many reasons to be proud of its local schools.

-Harvard Business Review Touts LBUSD - A Harvard Business Review report, "How to Manage Urban School Districts," describes successful management efforts in school systems nationwide, including in the Long Beach Unified School District.
+Harvard Business Review Touts LBUSD - A Harvard Business Review report, "How to Manage Urban School Districts," describes successful management efforts in school systems nationwide, including in LBUSD.
 Schools here have developed a "culture of collaboration and accountability for improving student performance," the report states.

-National Title I Achieving Schools - Two Long Beach Unified School District schools were named 2009-10 National Title I Academic Achievement Award winners: Signal Hill and International elementary schools.
-Both schools are repeat winners.
-Twenty-six other schools won the award in previous years: Addams, Alvarado, Birney, Bryant, Burroughs, Carver, Edison, Emerson, Fremont, Gompers, Harte, Hill, Hoover, Hudson, Hughes, Kettering, Lafayette, MacArthur, Madison, Mann, Robinson, Rogers, Roosevelt, Stanford, Tincher and Tucker schools.
+National Title I Achieving Schools - LBUSD schools named National Title I Academic Achievement Award winners include: Addams, Alvarado, Birney, Bryant, Buffum, Burroughs, Carver, Edison, Emerson, Fremont, Gompers, Harte, Henry, Hill, Hoover, Hudson, Hughes, International, Kettering, Lafayette, MacArthur, Madison, Mann, Robinson, Rogers, Roosevelt, Signal Hill, Stanford, Tincher and Tucker schools.
 Federal Title I funds help schools to meet the needs of students living at or below the poverty line.

-Exemplary Head Start - Long Beach Unified School District Head Start has repeatedly earned glowing reviews by meeting or exceeding federal requirements during independent, exhaustive evaluations.
+Exemplary Head Start - LBUSD Head Start, a comprehensive early childhood education program, has repeatedly earned glowing reviews by meeting or exceeding federal requirements during independent, exhaustive evaluations.
 One national expert called Long Beach Head Start "the best I've ever seen."

-National Board Certified Teachers - One hundred and twenty-nine district teachers have earned their National Board Certification, the highest professional distinction in teaching.
+National Board Certified Teachers - More than 140 LBUSD teachers have earned their National Board Certification, the highest professional distinction in teaching.

-Golden Bell Award - The Long Beach Unified School District won this top state award from the California School Boards Association in recognition of The Summer Enrichment Program for first through eighth grade students.
+Golden Bell Award - LBUSD won this top state award from the California School Boards Association in recognition of The Summer Enrichment Program for first through eighth grade students.
 The school district has also won Golden Bell awards for the significant benefits to students that have resulted from the Board of Education's courageous decision to become the first public school system in the U.S. to require school uniforms in grades K-8, its Safe and Civil Schools Initiative, its Beginning Teacher Support project, its Project PEAKS training for teachers of English language learners, and the Long Beach School for Adults' Community-Based English Tutoring.